Julián Alvarez: Personal life

-Alvarez has dual nationality, and is Argentine-Italian, thus allowing him to not take up a non-EU spot at Atlético Madrid.
+Alvarez holds an Italian passport due to his Italian heritage, allowing him to register in La Liga as an EU player.

-Alvarez's brothers Agustín and Rafael are footballers.
-Both played for a non-league team Abbey Hey FC when Julián was a Manchester City player.
-On 4 March 2025, Julián's brothers signed for Club Argentino, a team that competes in the Segunda Regional of Madrid.
+Alvarez's brothers, Agustín and Rafael, are also footballers.
+Both played for non-league team Abbey Hey when Julián was a Manchester City player.
+In 2025, Julián's brothers signed for Club Argentino, a team that competes in the Segunda Regional of Madrid.

-Alvarez is in a relationship with Maria Emilia Ferrero.
+Alvarez is in a relationship with fellow Argentine Maria Emilia Ferrero.
 On 22 June 2025, the couple announced that they were expecting their first child, a boy.

-Alvarez's nickname "La Araña" comes from his childhood.
+He was born on 2 January 2026.